mit-rss/visual_servoing/README.md

 - [Synthesis: Bringing it all Together](https://github.com/mit-rss/visual_servoing#synthesis-bringing-it-together-line-following)
   	- [Line Following](https://github.com/mit-rss/visual_servoing#line-following)

+## Pull New Docker:

+From outside the Docker container on your laptop run: `docker compose pull`

+From outside the Docker contain on the car run: `docker compose pull staffmitrss/racecar2026`

 ## Introduction

 Welcome to Lab 4, where you will learn how to use the camera to allow the racecar to park in front of a colored cone and follow a line.